Parah Dice

 Parah Dice is a Turkish (according to his profile on Spotify, Turkish) DJ and record producer.

 Career

-The Russian music portal TopHit calls Parah Dice "one of the most mysterious German musicians".
+The Russian music portal TopHit calls Parah Dice "one of the most mysterious German musicians" (Although he is not German.)
 According to Dance-Charts.de, he "has worked as a ghost producer for well-known DJs for many years" before "deciding to make a name for himself".

 He released his first official single, titled "Hot", on June 28, 2019 via the record label musicTap.
 The second title, "Summer", followed in July.

 The next single, "Everybody's Scared", featured Holy Molly on vocals.